sdss/sdssdb/schema/sdss5db/targetdb/load_table/targeting_generation/README.txt

 Note that 'v0.5.3' targeting generation was associated with zeta-1 which was never loaded into targetdb (and so has no version_pk)

-we'll create a separeate targeting_generation v0.5.epsilon-7-core-0 to handle epsilon-7-core-0
+we'll create a separate targeting_generation v0.5.epsilon-7-core-0 to handle epsilon-7-core-0

 But we'll keep it in the database because we released it in DR18